kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 )
 ```

+4. Test and Run.

 Finally, we can test CUE Template which use the `Kube` package.
-Copy the cue file below to `def.cue`.

 ```cue
 import (